IAmFarrokhnejad/More-Neural-Network-Applications/README.md

 - 4-digit sets: 74 out of 210 (~35%) sets had no errors in recall (e.g., {1,2,4,8}, {1,4,7,8}),
 - 5-digit sets: 14 out of 252 (~5%) sets had no errors in recall (e.g., {0,1,4,6,7}, {1,4,7,8,9}),
 - 6 and 7-digit sets: All sets had at least 1 incorrectly recalled pattern;

+Evidently, there is no definitive number to the capacity of the network; ultimately, the network capacity depends on the chosen associations.
+However, we can deduce that the network cannot store more than 6 digits at a time without added modifications.

+Effect of Pattern Similarity on Network Capacity:
+Pattern similarity is defined as the number of identical bits between a pair of patterns; for example, the patterns for the digits 6 and 9 are ~77% similar (27 out of 35 bits used to represent them are the same).
+Based on our results, pattern similarity does affect the effective capacity of the network; if the stored patterns are similar to each other, the network may have trouble recalling these patterns.
+Below is a list of pattern sets which had 0% recall accuracy (none of the input patterns were associated with their actual pattern), all of which are ~75-85% similar:
+- 3-digit sets: {0,3,8}, {2,3,9}
+- 4-digit sets: {0,3,6,9}, {2,3,5,9}
+- 5-digit sets: {0,2,3,5,9}, {0,3,5,8,9}
+By comparing these sets with the sets that had perfect recall accuracy (e.g., {0,1,4,6,7} w/ ~50% similarity), we can observe that the more similar the patterns are in the stored associations, the lower the accuracy of the network will be.

+Bipolar vs. Binary Pattern Representation:
+After testing the network with binary representations of the patterns, we found that bipolar representation results in much better accuracy; the network could only support up to 3 digits without error with binary patterns, while it could support up to 5 using bipolar representation.

+Maximum Noise Tolerance:
+We tested the noise tolerance of the system by altering the input patterns from 0% to 100% with 5% increments.
+We found the following:
+- The network was able to maintain its average accuracy levels up to 15% noise.
+- Above 15% resulted in drastic performance degradation, and above 50% noise resulted in complete failure of the system to recognize patterns.
+These numbers were obtained by measuring the average correct recalls of the network, and were consistent across different numbers of stored associations (2-digit to 6-digit sets).

+Testing Noise Tolerance for Given Sets:
+We tested the network’s ability the recall each of the given sets when 10% noise was applied.
+Each set was tested 1000 different times, and the number of completely correct recalls were as follows:
+- Set {1,2,3,4}: ~83% (~830 out of 1000);
+- Set {1,2,3}: ~94% (~940 out of 1000);
+- Set {0,1,2,4}: ~100% (~1000 out of 1000);
+- Set {0,1,2,5}: ~95% (~950 out of 1000).

+Effect of Association Set Composition on Noise Tolerance:
+The number of stored associations in the network is inversely related with the noise tolerance, specifically the noise threshold after which the accuracy starts to sharply decrease.
+Previously, we had measured this threshold to be 15%; however, the actual threshold varies between 15%-30%, depending on the number of stored patterns.
+For example, when 4 patterns are stored, this threshold seems to be around 15-20%, and when 2 patterns are stored, it stabilizes at around 30%.
+(Figures 4-6 illustrate the change in accuracy over corruption for different number of store associations).
+On the other hand, pattern similarity did not have a notable effect on noise tolerance.

+Iterative Presentation (Feedback Architecture):
+We tested the effect of iterative presentation in 2 different ways:
+- Using a discrete Hopfield architecture
+- Using a modified Hopfield architecture w/ self-connections We found that in both cases, iterative presentation only slightly improves the accuracy of the network over higher noise levels.

+Conclusion:
+In conclusion, our collaborative exploration of Associative Neural Networks using the Hebbian rule revealed significant insights.
+The network exhibited successful recall of sets up to 6 digits, with capacity influenced by pattern similarity.
+Bipolar pattern representation notably improved accuracy over binary.
+Noise tolerance tests showed resilience up to 15%, with a decline beyond 50%.
+The number of stored associations inversely affected noise tolerance, while the similarity of patterns had no major effect on noise tolerance.
+Iterative presentation, in both discrete and modified Hopfield architectures, marginally improved accuracy at higher noise levels.
+However, its impact was limited, suggesting inherent robustness in the basic architecture.